RoseBludd/technical-assessment/frontend/DECISION.md

 ### For Optimization

 I made the data tables cachable, and will revalidate for 60 secs.
 For the metrics , I made it not cachable because the data change with respect to time.

+### UI/UX

+I opt to make it simple, I choosed purple which is great in dark/light mode.